 Reifying Qualia

 This is a short inexpensive book from an author that I enjoyed before when I read his “Phantoms in the Brain”.
-The Tour is perhaps a synopsys of best of Phantoms; I didn’t see too much new until I got about halfway thru.
+The Tour is a synopsis of perhaps the best of Phantoms; I didn’t see too much new until I got about halfway thru.

 I keep reading Ramachandran because his sense of explanation is sort of congruent to that of a computer scientist.
-This is definitely not so of Freud or other psychologists.
+This is definitely not so of Freud or most other psychologists.
 Ramachandran proposes and reports on many tests of some of his strange ideas.
+It is significant that his ideas make testable and surprising predictions.

 In a film if we see a blind person guess who has come into a room we are not surprised.
 A recent movie (the Blind Samurai?) tells of a blind swordsman.
 We find this sufficiently plausible, perhaps due to an implicit acceptance of something like blindsight.